redhat-et/ekho/sequence-diagrams/host-provisioning-xPU-VF.md

 ## Assumptions

-- This is greenfield.

-- VFs/SFs are uniquely identified by their PCI address.
-AKA, PCI address is the same on the Host Server as on the xPU.
+- VFs/SFs are uniquely identified using `SerialNum/PF_id/VF_id`.
 This is needed to track VFs/SFs as they move through networking namespaces (if_index is not unique).

-- At a high level the same scenario will work for both Single Cluster or Multi-cluster.
+- The same scenario will work for both Single Cluster or Multi-cluster.

 - This will work for primary or secondary networking.